CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 After establishing a link chain based on the Denavit-Hartenberg parameters, a composite homogeneous transformation is produced.
 Summary information about the transformation and the Jacobian are provided.
-The transformation is also evaluated to train the network.
+The forwward transformation is evaluated to train the network.

+### Model Methodology